 Tracking risk status and updates

 Regular updates keep your risk register relevant.
-Use standardized status categories everyone understands — “Open” for new risks, “In Progress” for active mitigation, “Monitoring” for controlled risks, and “Closed” for resolved threats.
+Use standardized status categories everyone understands, such as “Open” for new risks, “In Progress” for active mitigation, “Monitoring” for controlled risks, and “Closed” for resolved threats.

 Schedule review cycles based on risk severity.
 Critical risks might need weekly reviews, while low-priority items can be checked monthly.

-By using work management platforms such as monday work management, you can automate the entire review process.
-Schedule recurring reminders, escalate overdue actions, and track updates over time — all without manual follow-up.
+By using monday.com, you can automate the entire review process.
+Schedule recurring reminders, escalate overdue actions, and track updates over time all without manual follow-up. monday.com’s Risk Analyzer agent monitors your risk register in real time, flagging schedule and dependency risks and alerting owners before issues escalate.

 Setting up probability and impact scales